JNOSQL/jnosql-book/en/part4/chapter4_3.md

 #### Using Repository as asynchronous way

-The RepositoryAsync interface works similarly as CrudRepository but with asynchronous work.
+The RepositoryAsync interface works similarly as Repository but with asynchronous work.

 ```java
 @Inject